LERCAutomation/DataSearches-UserGuide/appendix/appendix.rst

 Example XML file for ArcGIS
 ===========================

 Below is an example of XML that might be used to set up the Data Searches tool in ArcGIS.
 Note, many of the settings have been included for illustration only and it is up to each user or LERC to ensure the system is configured to their requirements.
+The XML below is compatible with version 2.1 of the tool.

 The first XML file is the launch configuration, ``DataSearches.xml``.
 The name of this file should not be changed.